Topzoft-lab/ecommerce-microservices-platform/user-service/README.md

    - The service integrates OAuth2 for Google and Facebook login.
 This reduces the need for users to create new credentials and uses a secure, industry-standard method of authentication.

 6. **Role-Based Access Control (RBAC)**:
    - Users can only access resources they own.
-This is enforced through role-based access controls that verify user permissions for e
+This is enforced through role-based access controls that verify user permissions for every request.

+7. **Redis for Session Management**:
+   - Redis is used to store session data securely and reduce the load on PostgreSQL.
+This improves performance, especially when handling large volumes of user data.

+8. **Token Expiration and Blacklisting**:
+   - JWT tokens are issued with an expiration time, and blacklisting is implemented during logout to ensure that users cannot reuse tokens after logging out.

+9. **Security Audits & Logging**:
+   - Sensitive actions such as password changes and login attempts are logged for security audits and to help detect any malicious behavior.

 ## How to Run the Service